JavaScriptKC/workshop/readme.md

   - test

 #Node Core
--Event Emitters
+- Event Emitters
--Buffer
+- Buffer
   - Stored outside of v8 memory.
   - Used in streams
--Streams
+- Streams
 - Show an example of issuing an http request and putting the response into a data variable.
 Describe how this is often a misuse of streams because it's buffering data in memory instead of piping it along.
 - Show an example of piping data from an input stream to an output.
-- Streams are EventEmitters with specific events  (Readable: data, end, error, close Writeable: drain, error, close, pipe) -File System
+- Streams are EventEmitters with specific events  (Readable: data, end, error, close Writeable: drain, error, close, pipe)
+- File System
--Child Process
+- Child Process
--Domains?
+- Domains?

 #Express App